Glossary

 Loan

-Money borrowed to assist with the financing of a student's postsecondary education.
+Money borrowed to assist with the financing of a student's college education.
 By signing a promissory note, the borrower promises to repay a specified amount under prescribed conditions.
 The lender usually charges interest for use of the money, and the amount borrowed is typically repaid with interest over a period of time.

 Loan Period